kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 When a placeholder PR is created, make sure the PR has been held using the `/hold` command.
 Feature blogs should not be merged **until after the release date and the comms team has assigned a publication date**.

 Anyone can hold a PR by adding a comment with the `/hold` command, like the example below.
-This will to apply the `do-not-merge/hold` label to the PR and will prevents the PR from merging until the label is removed.
+This will to apply the `do-not-merge/hold` label to the PR and will prevent the PR from merging until the label is removed.
 This will stop a blog from accidently merging and publishing ahead of the release.
 [1.31 Example](https://github.com/kubernetes/website/pull/46911#issuecomment-2185024105).

 ```
 /hold